Modeling Task Effects in Human Reading with Neural Network-based Attention: Modeling Task Effects in NEAT

 \subsubsection{Task Module}

+Compared to Modeling Study~1, the most extensive changes are necessary in the task module.
 The task module of this version of NEAT performs answer selection (recall that participants perform a multiple-choice task in which they need to identify the correct answer among a set of three distractors).

-The recent NLP literature includes a lot of models designed to process texts and answer questions about them; we can rely on this literature when implementing our task module.
+On a high level, similar to Modeling Study~1, the task module collects the information gathered from the fixated words into a vector representation, from which it then computes an answer.
+For the precise technical implementation of the module, we build on methods from the recent natural language processing literature.
 Specifically, we build on the Attentive Reader model for textual question answering described by \citet{hermann_teaching_2015}, with some simplifications suggested by \citet{chen_thorough_2016}.
-The input to the answer selection module consists of the fixated words, and the neural activations $R_i$ computed by the reader module for each word~$w_i$.
+The input to the answer selection module consists of the fixated words, and the neural activations $h_i$ computed by the reader module for each word~$w_i$.
 Crucially, skipped words are not provided to the task module, and cannot be taken into account when answering the question.

-As a first step towards selecting an answer, the fixated words are read again, but in reverse order, by a second LSTM, which like the reader module also consists of 128 memory cells.
-This creates a vector $q_i \in \mathbb{R}^{128}$ of neural activations for each token $w_i$.
-While the activations $R_i$ of the reader module encode the \emph{prior context} of each token $w_i$, the activations of $q_i$ of this backward network encode the \emph{following context} of~$w_i$.
+\changedSecond{The task model first assembles all words read by the reader module using a bidirectional LSTM (BiLSTM), a standard neural network model for aggregating information from long sequences, consisting of two recurrent networks that aggregate the input in forward and backward direction.
+For the forward component, we use the activations $h_i$ created by the reader; the backward component similarly creates a vector $r_i \in \mathbb{R}^{128}$ of neural activations for each token $w_i$.}

-Similarly, the question is read by a pair of forward and backward LSTM networks, again with 128 memory cells each.
-Their final states are concatenated to obtain a vector representation $r \in \mathbb{R}^{256}$ for the question.
-After that, for each token $w_i$ in the text, a number $b_i$ is computed as
+\changedSecond{Similarly, the question is summarized by a BiLSTM networks, again with 128 memory cells each.} Their final states are concatenated to obtain a vector representation $r \in \mathbb{R}^{256}$ for the question.
+After that, for each token $w_i$ in the text, a number $b_i$ is computed as:

-where $B \in \mathbb{R}^{256 \times 256}$ is a weight matrix and $[R_i,q_i] \in \mathbb{R}^{256}$ is the concatenation of the vectors $R_i$ and $q_i$.
+where $B \in \mathbb{R}^{256 \times 256}$ is a weight matrix and $[h_i,r_i] \in \mathbb{R}^{256}$ is the concatenation of the vectors $h_i$ and $r_i$.
 The value of $b_i$ can be interpreted as encoding the relevance of token $w_i$ to answering the question.

-After that, the hidden states are averaged weighted with $b_i$ to create a final vector representation as
+After that, the hidden states are averaged weighted with $b_i$ to create a final vector representation as: